 TRAIN NEW MODEL button.

 First, you’ll be asked to name your training job and select a model type.
 The model type you select should match the task you defined in step one and the annotations you provided in step two.
-If you labeled keypoints on your seed images, you’ll want to train a pose estimation model; bounding boxes are used to train object detection models.
+If you labeled keypoints on your seed images, you’ll want to train a pose estimation model; bounding boxes are used to train object detection models; segmentation masks are used to train image segmentation models; and class labels are used to train image labeling models.

 When training a model, you must choose one of three variants.
 Each variant optimizes training for a specific characteristic: model size, speed, and accuracy.
 Small models keep your application bundle size low, fast models are meant for use with live video, and accurate models produce the highest quality predictions.